Free Kitchen Hacks eBook

 This post may contain affiliate links.
 Please read my disclosure policy.

-This Whiskey Blues Cocktail balances the subtle caramel flavor in your whiskey with the sweet and acidic taste of blueberry, all tied together with the aromatic finish of bitters.
+This Whiskey Blues Cocktail (aka Blueberry Old Fashioned) balances the subtle caramel flavor in your whiskey with the sweet and acidic taste of blueberry, all tied together with the aromatic finish of bitters.

 Looking for a new inventive way to drink your whiskey?
-This Whiskey Blues Cocktail highlights your favorite whiskey with complimentary blueberry and bitters.
+This Blueberry Old Fashioned (or what I like to call Whiskey Blues Cocktail) highlights your favorite whiskey with complimentary blueberry and bitters.
 A match made in heaven!

 The “blues” in this Whiskey Blues cocktail comes from an easy, homemade Blueberry Simple Syrup that you’ll whip up first.

-I typically use a 1 : 1 ratio of water to sugar for simple syrups, but because we are infusing some sweet blueberries into this, we can cut the amount of sugar in half.
-I also use coconut sugar in this recipe to keep it clean.
+I typically use a 1 to 1 ratio of water to sugar for simple syrups, but because we are infusing some sweet blueberries into this, we can cut the amount of sugar in half.
+You can also opt to use coconut sugar in this recipe if you please.

 To get a perfect Blueberry Simple Syrup, bring the ingredients to a rolling boil, stir it a couple of times, and then bring it back down to a simmer.